DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 Application to the B.Sc Biology Programme should meet a minimum of 5 Ordinary Level (O’ Level) Credits including English Language, Mathematics, Biology, Chemistry and any one of the following: Geography, Agriculture or Economics with at least, a Pass (D7) in Physics at the National Examination Council (NECO) Level, Senior Secondary School Certificate (SSCE), General Certificate of Education (GCE), West African School Certificate (WASC) of the West African Examination Council (WAEC).
 Relevant certificates and Diplomas will be considered on individual merits.

-Direct Entry- OND with upper credit may be admitted into the 200 level of the programme.- NCE with credit passes in any one of the options below may be admitted into the 200 level of the programme:
+Direct Entry – NCE with credit passes in any one of the options below may be admitted into 200 level of the programme:- NCE with credit passes in any one of the options below may be admitted into 200 level of the programme:

 i.
 Biology/Chemistry